ztyyLV/web-twain-docs/info/schedule/Stable.md

 - Added functions `SetReaderOptions()` and `GetReaderOptions()`

 #### File Saving
 - Saving a Black and White JPG will now automatically convert the image to grayscale prior to saving.
 This is due to the limitation that JPGs do not allow black and white images.
-Previously, Black and White images were able to be saved to JPG without manually converting the colourspace prior.
+Previously, Black and White images were not able to be saved to JPG without manually converting the colourspace prior.

 ### Bug Fixes
 - Fixed a bug where the Content-Type of ConvertToBlob was sometimes incorrectly reported in the response back from the Dynamsoft Service.
-- Fixed a bug where setting the container size by percentage was causing incorrect viewer sizing.
+- Fixed a bug where setting the container size by percentage caused incorrect viewer sizing.

 ### Deprecations
 #### PDF Rasterizer